Paul Scholes: 2012–2013

 Having been training with United's reserve team, Scholes' desire to play football returned and he approached Alex Ferguson and assistant manager Mike Phelan with a view to coming out of retirement, possibly for another club if they declined to have him back at United.
 However, the club had been going through an injury crisis in midfield, and, on 8 January 2012, Scholes made his comeback as a substitute in a 3–2 win over neighbours Manchester City in the 2011–12 FA Cup.

 Scholes made his first start in the next game against Bolton Wanderers, where he scored his first goal since returning in a 3–0 victory at Old Trafford, converting a Wayne Rooney pass.
 This meant he had scored at least one goal in every season in the Premier League since 1994–95.
 He scored his second goal since coming back in a 2–1 away win against Norwich City on 26 February, heading home a cross from Nani.
 On 8 April, he scored in a 2–0 win against Queens Park Rangers at Old Trafford, helping United to go eight points clear of rivals Manchester City in the Premier League.

 On 30 May, Scholes signed a one-year extension with Manchester United, keeping him at the club until summer 2013.
 He marked his 700th appearance for Manchester United by scoring in a 4–0 win at home to Wigan Athletic on 15 September 2012.
 This goal meant that he had scored in his 19th consecutive Premier League season, a feat only surpassed by teammate Ryan Giggs, who holds the record of 21 consecutive seasons.

 On 11 May 2013, Scholes announced that he would make his second and final retirement from football at the end of the season.
 Scholes made his 499th and final professional league appearance on 19 May 2013 against West Bromwich Albion as a substitute.
 During the game, Scholes earned his 97th Premier League yellow card, at the time the third most in the history of the Premier League behind Lee Bowyer (102) and Kevin Davies (101).
+Scholes finished his career with 25 trophies, including 11 Premier League titles (more than any other English player), three FA Cups and two UEFA Champions League titles.